GENERAL INFORMATION: 503-823-4000

 c.
 Under Subsections 17.32.070 B.1.a. and b., when the sewer main is located in the right-of-way between the property line and the street-side curb face closest to the property line, the City will maintain only the wye or tee connection for the lateral.

 d.
-For an unpaved street, the City will maintain those portions of any sewer lateral within an area of right-of-way up to 28 feet wide and centered on the centerline of the City right-of-way, as determined by the City, as follows:
+For an unpaved street, the City will maintain those portions of any lateral within an area of right-of-way up to 28 feet wide and centered on the centerline of the City right-of-way, as determined by the City, as follows:

 (1) When the sewer main is within the 28-foot maintenance area, the City will maintain the lateral to the limit of the maintenance area;

-(2) When the sewer main is outside the 28-foot maintenance area and at least a portion of the sewer service lateral lies within the maintenance area, the City will maintain the lateral to the limit of the maintenance area; and
+(2) When the sewer main is outside the 28-foot maintenance area and at least a portion of the lateral lies within the maintenance area, the City will maintain the lateral to the limit of the maintenance area; and

-(3) When the sewer main is outside the 28-foot maintenance area and no portion of the sewer service lateral lies within the maintenance area, the City will maintain only the wye or tee connection for the lateral.
+(3) When the sewer main is outside the 28-foot maintenance area and no portion of the lateral lies within the maintenance area, the City will maintain only the wye or tee connection for the lateral.